Enoch02/WDirect/README.md

 # WDirect
-**Simple Jetpack Compose project that allows you to message someone on whatsapp without saving their contact**
+**Simple Jetpack Compose app that allows you to message someone on whatsapp without saving their contact**

-messages a number directly on whatsapp.
+message a number directly on whatsapp.